Policies & Procedures

 - Planning must be free of the influence or control of a commercial entity and promote improvements or quality in healthcare.

-- A UC San Diego physician (and/or other clinician) must be the major decision-maker in the CME activity planning.
-A designated UC San Diego “Course Director” must lead the planning process and be responsible for the completion of the CME Application.
+- A UC San Diego physician in a full-time position (and/or other clinician) must be the major decision-maker in the CME activity planning.
+A designated UC San Diego "Course Director" must lead the planning process and be responsible for the completion of the CME Application.

 - Planning for CME activities must demonstrate the linkage between the documented gaps analysis/needs assessment, desired educational results, learning objectives and outcomes of the education in terms of improved/changed physician practice and/or patient health outcomes.